 Attendance Requirements: Participants must attend and complete a brief reflection for each of the four interactive leadership sessions.
 Each leadership session will give participants the opportunity to explore their own identity and examine how their identities shape their concepts of leadership.

-Program Timeline & Commitment: Required Leadership Sessions will occur every Tuesday, (February 4th - 25th) from 3:30pm - 5:00pm.
-This four week program will require a total time commitment of approximately 1-2.5 hours each week.
+Program Timeline & Commitment: Leadership Sessions will occur every Wednesday, November 6, 13, 20, and December 4 from 6:00pm - 8:00pm.
+This four-week program will require a total time commitment of approximately 1-2 hours each week.

 Week 1: Exploring Identity